Residence permit for spouses

 Not having committed any crimes ,

-Usually this involves taking part in an integration course and obtaining an integration course certificate or, if applicable, successfully completing the naturalization test.
+Usually, participation in an integration course and the acquisition of an integration course certificate or, if applicable, the successful completion of the naturalization test.

 Finally, the livelihood of the spouse and the entire household must be secured.
 This means that no state social benefits such as citizen's allowance (formerly Hartz IV) are claimed.